 Check out our in-depth guide to Taghazout surf

 Essaouira is the wind city.
 It pokes out on a spit of land to feel the brunt of the northerly and southerly trade winds, which swirl all over the place in the summer months.
 That makes it a bit of a hub for kitesurfers, who have completely colonised much of the southern end of the urban beach.
 When the gusts die down and the groundswells pick up in the winter, there’s lots to be said for Essaouira being the best beach for beginners surfing in Morocco.
 It is mellow, chest high, sand bottomed, and right next to one of the most chilled and picturesque towns in the whole country.

 Imsouane is the Moroccan king of point breaks.
-Laying claim to one of the longest right-handers in Morocco, it has a take-off next to a headland on the south side of town and a ride that can hold up for nearly a whole kilometer as it stretches over the bay.
+Laying claim to one of the longest right-handers in North Africa, it has a take-off next to a headland on the south side of town and a ride that can hold up for nearly a whole kilometer as it stretches over the bay.
 Even in the punchier winter months this one tends to stay steady and mellow.
 That’s good news because it can’t handle too much swell.
 The upshot?
 It’s a fine longboarders option and pretty nice for beginners.
 That might be why new surf schools and surf camps are popping up here almost every year.